 PROCEDURE FOR DATA COLLECTION AND REPORTING

-- The Registrar will develop a web-based method of certifying exceptions/waivers for students who have more than six drops.
-The Registrar also will report to THECB the number and type of exceptions granted under this statute.
+- The registrar will develop a web-based method of certifying exceptions or waivers for students who have more than six drops.
+The registrar will also report to the THECB the number and type of exceptions granted under this statute.

 REVIEWER OF THIS PPS

 Reviewer of this PPS includes the following: